opendp/tumult-docs/public/analytics/dev/_sources/tutorials/groupby-queries.rst.txt

 We can fix that problem by creating a KeySet that only contains reasonable combinations of values.
-One way to do this is by creating a Spark DataFrame with the desired combinations, and initializing a KeySet with it using the :meth:`~tmlt.analytics.keyset.KeySet.from_dataframe` method.
+One way to do this is by creating a Spark DataFrame with the desired combinations, and initializing a KeySet with it using the :meth:`~tmlt.analytics.KeySet.from_dataframe` method.
 Here, let's create such a KeySet for our age range, making some assumptions about the minimum age at which certain education levels can be achieved.